Congratulations on the arrival of your new family member! We’ve put together some basic puppy information to help you get started.

 - Three monthly worming from 6 months old for life.

 Heartworm disease is a very different kind of worm that is spread by mosquitoes and causes serious damage to the heart of infected dogs.
-Heartworm is easily prevented by either a monthly treatment or an annual injection.
-Of all the preventatives it is essential heartworm cover is provided regularly as a gap in treatment can lead to serious complications.
-For this reason we recommend a Proheart injection be given at:
+Heartworm is best prevented by an annual injection to ensure constant coverage as a gap in treatment can lead to serious complications.

 Ticks & Fleas

 Fleas are a constant cause of discomfort and skin disease for dogs and are much easier to prevent rather than treat.
 Coastal NSW is also home to the deadly Paralysis tick.
 They are carried by wildlife and are rapidly life threatening.
 Please note we have high numbers of paralysis ticks in our area and for this reason recommend year-round protection.
-Our recommendations is products that offer “chews” every 3 months or spot-ons every 6 months (covers fleas and ticks).
-Please ask us for specific product recommendations.
-These can be given with an intestinal wormer.
-This combination with a Proheart injection provides complete preventative cover
+Our recommendation is Bravecto chew every 3 months to align with the intestinal wormer or Bravecto spot-on every 6 months.

 Identification and Microchipping